MicrosoftDocs/azure-devops-docs/docs/test/bulk-import-export-test-cases.md

 A: Ensure every import file has the following headers (with the exact spelling):
 1. **ID**: This is the ID of the work item you're trying to import.
 For new test case creation, leave this field blank.
 2. **Work Item Type:** Test case import method only supports 'Test case' and 'Shared Steps'.
-Use this exact keywords when providing work item type information.
+Use these exact keywords when providing work item type information.
 3. **Title:** The title of the test case you want to create or update.
 This can be an alpha-numeric value.
 4. **Test Step:** Steps defined in a test case are in an ordered list.
 You need to provide the order number of each test step.
 5. **Step Action:** This defines the actions a manual tester needs to undertake while executing the test step.